lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 After having mapped all road crashes, we can further analyze the data by visualizing some basic statistics.

-As before, we customize the theme of the `ggplot2` map using `theme()` to match the layout of the map we previously built
+As before, we customize the theme of the `ggplot2` map using `theme()` to somewhat match the layout of the map we previously built

 ```r
 # Set theme for visualizations